Reducing Bloated Belly – Bloated Belly? 9 Tips To Losing The Bloat

 Fatty foods can slow digestion and emptying of the stomach.
 This can be a problem for people with a tendency to bloat.

-So test eating less beans and fatty foods to see if it helps.
+So test eating fewer beans and fatty foods to see if it helps.

 7. Consume digestive aid